Duality and Socle Generators for Residual Intersections: Complementary module and socle

-\begin{proposition} If $k$ is a perfect field and $J\subset S = k[x_{1},\dots,x_{d}]$ is any ideal of positive dimension generated by forms of the same degree, then the $d\times d$ minors of the Jacobian matrix of these forms are contained in $(\sqrt{J})^{(d-{\rm bigheight}(J)+1)}$. \end{proposition} \begin{proof} Set $t = d-{\rm bigheight}(J)$.
+\begin{proposition} Let $k$ be a perfect field, let $R = k[x_{1},\dots,x_{d}]$ be a standard graded polynomial ring in $d$ variables, and let $J \subset R$ be an ideal.
+Set $e$ equal to the maximum of the codimensions of the minimal primes of $J$.
+If $J$ is generated by forms of the same degree $ >1$, then the $d\times d$ minors of the Jacobian matrix of these forms are contained in the symbolic power $(\sqrt{J})^{(d-e+1)}$. \end{proposition}

+\begin{proof} Set $t = d-e$.
+If $t=0$ the result is trivial, so we may assume $t>0$.
 Since $k$ is perfect we may assume that $k$ is algebraically closed.
 In this case $\sqrt J$ is the intersection of the one-dimensional linear ideals that contain it.
 Inverting a linear form not in any minimal prime of $J$ and taking the degree 0 part, these become maximal ideals.
-By Zariski's Main Lemma on Holomorphic Functions (see for example \cite[Cor.
-1] {EH}) the $(t+1)$-st symbolic power of $\sqrt J$ in the localized ring is the intersection of the $(t+1)$-st powers of these maximal ideals, and thus in $S$ the ideal $(\sqrt{J})^{(t+1)}$ is the intersection of the $(t+1)$-st powers of the 1-dimensional linear ideals that contain it.
+By Zariski's Main Lemma on Holomorphic Functions (see for example \cite[Corollary 1] {EH}) the $(t+1)$-st symbolic power of $\sqrt J$ in the dehomogenized ring is the intersection of the $(t+1)$-st powers of these maximal ideals, and thus in $R$ the ideal $(\sqrt{J})^{(t+1)}$ contains, hence is equal to, the intersection of the $(t+1)$-st powers of the 1-dimensional linear ideals that contain it.